Former tobacco field where MLK Jr worked to be preserved

 SIMSBURY, Conn.
 (AP) — A plot of land in Connecticut, once a thriving tobacco farm where Martin Luther King Jr. worked as a college student in the 1940s, will be protected for its historic and cultural significance to the state’s civil rights history.

-The finalized sale of the 288-acre parcel of land was announced Friday.
+Last month’s finalized sale of the 288-acre parcel of land was announced Friday.
 The nonprofit Trust for Public Land and the town of Simsbury plan to hold a ribbon-cutting ceremony Oct.
 16 for the Meadowood site.

 Nearly 130 acres of the land will be set aside for recreational access and roughly 120 acres for working farmland.
 The rest will be saved for future needs of the town of Simsbury while two acres will be kept for historic preservation purposes to tell the history of the property.